 Thoughts of self-harm

-While not a symptom present in everyone diagnosed with depression, those with more extreme symptoms may have thoughts of suicide or self-harm.
+While not a symptom in everyone diagnosed with depression, those with more extreme depression may have thoughts of suicide or self-harm.

 Disruption in sleep patterns